hpwit/SID6581/README.md

         }

          virtual void after_off(int voice,int note){
-         //here goes the code when the note ends (here to play release for instance }
+         //here goes the code when the note ends (here to play release for instance) }
  };

- to activate the intrument
+ to use the intrument

  SIDKeyBoardPlayer::changeAllInstruments<new_instrument>();
+ or
+ SIDKeyBoardPlayer::changeInstrumentOnVoice<new_instrument>(int voice);

  ```